HTML Unordered Lists Guide

 7

-9<!-- Use CSS Flexbox or Grid instead -->Common Mistakes to Avoid
+9<!-- Use CSS Flexbox or Grid for layout instead -->Common Mistakes to Avoid

 2* Item one<br>